mbakeranalecta/spfe-open-toolkit/README.md

 4. If not already installed, install the Python lxml and nltk libraries.

-An easy way to install Python 3.4 and the required libraries is to install a packaged version of Python that already includes the, such as Anaconda (http://continuum.io/downloads#py34).
+An easy way to install Python 3.4 and the required libraries is to install a packaged version of Python that already includes the libraries, such as Anaconda (http://continuum.io/downloads#py34).

 To build the SPFE docs: